Western companies look hard at China as growth slows

 The deteriorating Chinese environment is also forcing companies to think harder about credit risks.

 Growing credit risks are also prompting some Western banks to rethink their exposure to China.
-Sergio Ermotti, CEO of Swiss-based UBS AG UBSG.VX, said it had stopped lending money to onshore clients in China.
+Sergio Ermotti, CEO of Swiss-based UBS AG, said it had stopped lending money to onshore clients in China.

 But even as they moderate their ambitions in China, companies retain an eye for growth opportunities.
 Some are hoping the stock market drop could help them snap up local companies cheaply.